Hospitals confront water shortages in winter storm aftermath - The Boston Globe

-At the height of the storm, hospitals were left scrambling to care for patients amid record cold, snow and ice that battered parts of the country more accustomed to going through winter with light jackets and short sleeves.
-The icy blast ruptured water mains, knocked out power to millions of utility customers and contributed to at least 76 deaths.
+At the height of the storm, hospitals were left scrambling to care for patients amid record cold, snow, and ice that battered parts of the country more accustomed to going through winter with light jackets and short sleeves.
+The icy blast ruptured water mains, knocked out power to millions of utility customers, and contributed to at least 76 deaths — half of which occurred in Texas.
+At least seven people died in Tennessee and four in Portland, Ore.

 Advertisement

-A rural hospital in Anahuac, Texas, about 50 miles (80 kilometers) east of Houston, lost both water and power.
+A rural hospital in Anahuac, Texas, about 50 miles east of Houston, lost both water and power.

-William Kiefer, CEO of Chambers Health, which runs the hospital along with two clinics and a wellness center, said the facilities resorted to backup generators and water from a 275-gallon storage tank.
+William Kiefer, chief executive of Chambers Health, which runs the hospital along with two clinics and a wellness center, said the facilities resorted to backup generators and water from a 275-gallon storage tank.
 They refilled it three times using water from a swimming pool in the wellness center.

 On Monday, when temperatures were in the teens, a woman about to give birth walked into the hospital after she could not make it through the ice and snow to her hospital in suburban Houston.
 Emergency room staff delivered the baby safely, Kiefer said.